-Health is commonly defined with respect to illness – ‘absence of disease’.
+Health is commonly defined withrespect to illness – ‘absence of disease’.
 Ayurveda takes a very different approach.
 It uses vibrant health as a reference point – absence of vibrant health is ill-health.
-You are in vibrant health when you are in a state of pure awareness, your senses and mind are in equilibrium and you feel the bliss of being alive – prasanna-atma-mana-indriyah.
-Ayurveda believes this state is not a happy accident but one that can be achieved by design.
+You are in vibrant health when you are in a state of pure awareness, your senses and mind are in equilibrium and you feel the bliss of being alive – prasanna atmamana indriyah.
+Ayurveda believes this state is not just a happy accident but that it can be achieved by design.

 Food and lifestyle that does not suit our Prakriti causes an imbalance of humors or Vikriti.
-Ayurveda helps us choose lifestyle (vihaar) and foods (ahaar) that suitour Prakriti and therefore keep us in vibrant health.
+Ayurveda helps you choose foods (ahaar) and lifestyle (vihaar) that suits your Prakriti and therefore keeps you in vibrant health.

-Bigger issue is that being in less than 100% health has become the ‘new normal’ for most of us living in the fast lane.
-We carry on with our lives in this state with the help of one-size-fits-all, OTC solutions that cure only the symptoms and not the cause (e.g. painkillers).
+The bigger issue is that being in less than 100% health has become the ‘new normal’ for most of us living in the fast lane.
+We carry on with our lives in thisstate with the help of one-size-fits-all, OTC solutions that cure only the symptoms and not the cause (e.g. painkillers).

 Unlike the modern health systems, Ayurveda doesn’t allow a person to abdicate charge of his own health.
 The doctor is just a facilitator of vibrant health, not the owner.
-Ill-health is usually a result of irresponsible lifestyle – a state we cause through careless living.
+Ill-health is usually a result of irresponsible lifestyle – a state we get ourselves into through careless living.

-The trap that most people fall into is engaging with Ayurveda as ‘consumers’ - buying Ayurveda formulations off the shelf or quick-fix solutions from the next-door quack.
-Ayurveda is not ‘magic potions and powders’.
+The trap that most people fall into is engaging with Ayurveda as a ‘Consumer’ – buying Ayurveda formulations off theshelf or quick-fix solutions from the next-door quack.
+Ayurveda is not magic potions and powders.
 It is ‘the science of vibrant life’.
 It invites people to actively engage with its principles and make meaningful food and lifestyle choices.

-Get introduced to Ayurveda, find out your mind-body personality and begin serving yourself food and lifestyle that suits your personality.
-It’s as simple as that.
+Get introduced to Ayurveda today, find out your mind-body personality and begin serving yourself food and lifestyle that suits your personality.
+It is as simple as that.
 Go ahead, reclaim your life.